FHIR can cure fragmented healthcare

 Americans invented fast food, overnight shipping, meal kit services, and the 24-hour convenience store — we want everything available immediately and at our doorstep yesterday.
 Yet not all industries have been able to keep up with our need for quick fixes and convenience.

 Healthcare, in particular, is struggling to deliver the Netflix-like experience consumers demand.
 It’s not a good sign when health insurance and the post office have similarly low customer satisfaction ratings.

-When it comes to convenience, emergency departments (EDs) are the healthcare equivalent of your local 7-Eleven — most are everywhere, open all the time and stocked with basic necessities.
-But unlike 7-Eleven, EDs are expensive, slow and limited in capacity.
+When it comes to convenience, emergency departments (EDs) are the healthcare equivalent of your local 7-Eleven—widely available, open all the time, and stocked with necessities.
+But unlike 7-Eleven, EDs are expensive, slow, and limited in capacity.
 With ED visits outpacing U.S. population growth, the trend is going in the wrong direction.
 And its impacts include an increase in the size of your health insurance deductible.